 We thoroughly enjoyed the slow pace of a barge cruise and the friendly crew and passengers (there were only 3 other passengers on our cruise).
 It was also the BEST food we've ever had on any cruise and in most land trips as well.

 This cruise line is based in Strasbourg, France, and was mentioned earlier in this article in the river cruise ships portion.

 However, they also have six barge ships that are named with female names like MS Danièle, MS Madeleine, and MS Jeanine.
 They sail canals in France's Burgundy and Provence regions, including the Loire canal.
 Each ship can accommodate 22 passengers.

 Their European barge cruise ships are very modern and were all built in the 2010s.

 This barge sails the Caledonian Canals within the Scottish Highlands.
-Amongst other destinations, they explore Loch Ness (hopefully without monsters!) and the Great Glen.
+They explore Loch Ness (hopefully without monsters!) and the Great Glen among other destinations.
 (A Scottish Glen is a valley.)

-Guest can choose from their over a dozenz different itineraries.
-Expect about 12 guests per sailing, a family feel, and home-cooked meals eaten around one communal table.
+Guests can choose from over a dozen different itineraries.
+Expect about 12 guests per sailing, a family feel, and home-cooked meals at one communal table.